 AltaGas' climate strategy is influenced by the climate-related risks and opportunities to our business and focused on reducing GHG emissions within our areas of operation while positioning the business to participate in future global emissions reduction and decarbonization initiatives.
-We are taking a balanced approach to the energy evolution, built upon the foundation of our mission to provide access to affordable energy to improve quality of life.
+We are taking a balanced approach which reflects our mission and responsibility as a critical provider of safe and reliable energy, while recognizing the importance of supporting emissions reductions within our areas of operations as well as through our energy export business.
 We have taken many purposeful steps over the years to diversify our business and energy offerings and to open the door to new markets for our customers.